oscillatingneutrino/Funnel-Analysis-E-Commerce/README.md

 |wishlist|263.78|

 Users who viewed a product before buying it spent about 140 days before purchasing it.
-If a product was purchased and the order was either kept or returned, the average user spent about 220 days before leaving a review, with the least amount of time being reviewing a product the day of.
+If a product was purchased and the order was either kept or returned, the average user spent about 220 days before leaving a review, with the least amount of time being reviewing the product the day of.

 ## User Engagement and Activity